-Task REMIT data analysis Priority level 1: Critical Legal basis Article 8 of REMIT; Article 11 of the REMIT Implementing Regulation Overview (status) ACER will continue giving attention to the quality of reported data under REMIT, as a precondition to data-driven monitoring, through action plans and methodologies.
+Task Data analysis Priority level 1: Critical Legal basis Articles 7(3) and 8 of REMIT; Article 11 of the REMIT Implementing Regulation Overview (status) ACER will continue giving attention to the quality of reported data under REMIT, as a precondition to data-driven monitoring, through action plans and methodologies and will work on the implementation of the data strategy.
 This task was identified as a continued priority for market monitoring and is decisive for all REMIT data users.
+This is a task the Market Surveillance and Conduct Department contributes to.
 Currently, data analysis is performed by using: Standard reports developed using licensed proprietary software and Ad hoc reports based on data retrieved by querying the ARIS databases.
 Objectives Specific objectives: Perform market data analysis in order to assure data quality, integrity and usability in close co-ordination with NRAs.
 Multi-annual objective: Increased integrity and transparency of wholesale energy markets.
-Outputs Data processes to support market monitoring and data analysis, Ongoing data analysis projects/reports.
-Performance indicators and targets (deadlines) Key achievements (i.e. key projects dealt with), as well as continued measurement of % planned vs. delivered data quality work.
-Risks Limited budgetary and human resources impact the performance and outputs of these activities.
-Risk if this activity is not performed: ineffective or inefficient implementation of REMIT.
+Outputs Data processes to support market monitoring and data analysis, Ongoing data analysis projects/reports; Assess the operation and transparency of different categories of market places and ways of trading and, if necessary, make recommendations to the Commission as regards market rules, standards, and procedures which could improve market integrity and the functioning of the internal market; Evaluate whether any minimum requirements for organised markets could contribute to enhanced market transparency.
+Performance indicators and Delivery and implementation of REMIT data strategy as key achievement;